 Conclusion

 Following the steps provided in “Conducting an Effective Employment Search” enables you to approach your search in a focused, organized and effective manner.
-If you have completed a personal assessment, developed an inventory and prioritization of your goals, established and followed a search timeline incorporating networking, research, interviews and evaluation of employment offers, accepted an offer, completed the steps required for state licensure and credentialling and have made arrangements for relocation – congratulations!
+If you have completed a personal assessment, developed an inventory and prioritization of your goals, established and followed a search timeline incorporating networking, research, interviews and evaluation of employment offers, accepted an offer, completed the steps required for state licensure and credentialing and have made arrangements for relocation – congratulations!
 You are about to launch a new and exciting phase of your medical career.
 We hope this guide has been instrumental in your search and wish you much success in your career.

 About the Author